Vicomtech/BaSCo-Corpus/README.md

 To be published:

 ```
-Aguirre, M., García-Sardiña, L., Serras, M., Méndez, A., and López, J. (2022).BaSCo: An Annotated Basque-Spanish Code-Switching Corpus for Natural
+Aguirre, M., García-Sardiña, L., Serras, M., Méndez, A., and López, J. (2022).
+BaSCo: An Annotated Basque-Spanish Code-Switching Corpus for Natural
 Language Understanding.
 In *LREC*.
 ```